radarbot-team/radarbot-team-best-pratices/design-patterns/DesignPatterns.md

 Because no name is given in the parentheses, class extensions are often referred to as *anonymous categories*.

-Unlike regular categories, a class extension can add its own properties and instance variables to a class.
+A class extension can add its own properties and instance variables to a class.
 If you declare a property in a class extension, like this:

 ```objectivec
 @interface ClassName()